 Master of Design

-The degree is a 36-credit-hour (minimum) intensive course of study, developed in consultation with the Graduate Program Director for Master of Design students and faculty in the student's area of interest.
-The program requires each student to develop a research focus that draws from disciplines and departments across the university and the Five Colleges, working in concert with the Program Director, the Graduate Program Director and/or a faculty member who is the student’s designated advisor.
+The degree is a 36-credit (minimum) intensive course of study that students develop in consultation with the graduate program director for master of design students and faculty in the student’s area of interest.
+It requires each student to develop a research focus that draws from disciplines and departments across the university and the Five Colleges.
 The program, designed as a terminal degree, should take a full-time student four semesters.
-Some exceptionally well-prepared students may be able to transfer in up to six credits of previous course work, and finish the program in three semesters.
-Funding opportunities are limited, and most students should be financially able to complete the program without relying on assistantships.